singhalanirudh18/singhalanirudh18.github.io/miscellany/travel.md

 permalink: /miscellany/travel/
 ---

-Have a look at various places that I have visted in various countries.
+I'm an enthusiastic traveller and like to get out of my comfort zone.
+Have a look at various places that I have visted in multiple countries.

 <h2>In Paris</h2>